echasnovski/mini.nvim/readmes/mini-pairs.md

 This is a part of [mini.nvim](https://github.com/echasnovski/mini.nvim) library.
 See its repository page to learn about common design principles and configuration recipes.

-If you want to help this project grow but don't know where to start, check out [contributing guides](../CONTRIBUTING.md) or leave a Github star for 'mini.nvim' project and/or any standalone Git repositories.
+If you want to help this project grow but don't know where to start, check out [contributing guides](../CONTRIBUTING.md) or leave a Github star for 'mini.nvim' project.

 ## Demo